youndoldman/DietitianHelp/README.md

 Electronic Medical Record keeping application with auto assessment functionality to help reduce MNT errors.

-V1 incoorporates:
+v1 incoorporates:
- 1- Dynamic Javascript files rendering in application.html.erb.
+ - Dynamic Javascript files rendering in application.html.erb.
- 2- JS files bundled up.
+ - JS files bundled up.
- 3- Routes adjusted to allow users to share clients. user with id = 1 should be able to see users.id = 2 client/s if permitted by users 2...
-Functionality being considered.
+ - RESTful Routes adjusted to allow users to share clients with other users.
+ 	- from `/clients/1` to `/users/2/clients/1`

 Prototype of small CRUD app using Ruby on Rails.

 Functions as an Electronic Medical Record.

 I am solely responsible for this fullstack.
-Backend, data modeling, design, database, frontend, etc...
+UX/UI, API calls, user authentication, data modeling, version control, deployment, routing, design, etc...

 ## dependencies

 -ruby 2.2.3

 -Rails 5.0.0

 -Devise for authentication

 -SQLite on Development, PostgreSQL on Production